Harmeet2504/heartsense/README.md

 Following statistical tests were performed to select the best features for modeling and avoid over-fitting.

 + Univariate Selection:
 The scikit-learn library provides the SelectKBest class that can be used with a suite of different statistical tests to select a specific number of features.
-The code below uses the chi-squared (chi²) statistical test to select 10 of the best features.
+The code uses chi-squared (chi²) statistical test to select 10 of the best features.
 + Feature importance:
 Feature importance is an inbuilt class that comes with Tree Based Classifiers.
 Extra Tree Classifier is used for extracting the top 10 features for the dataset.
 + Correlation Matrix with Heatmap